Jahfry/Miscellaneous/proxmoxVE71/XX.Template.md

     + In my system I have a number of options:
         - one or more (up to 4 mirror or stripe) 8TB spinning NAS drives
             * nope, these are reserved for my NAS array
+            * NOTE: If you do decide to use more than 2 disks, use ZFS RAID1 or RAID1+0 ... there are performance issues with using RAIDZ on the boot drive related to efficient VM storage.
         - one or 2 (mirror or stripe) 4TB spinning consumer drives
             * considered, to avoid SSD wear and tear, but I like keeping these open for projects
         - one or 2 (mirror or stripe) 1TB consumer SSDs